Missouri boat accident kills 17, including nine from one family

 Tia Coleman said she and her nephew were the only survivors from 11 members of their family who went on the “Ride The Ducks” tour.

-She said the captain of the boat told them when they were in the lake not to put their life jackets on, an action she believed had cost lives.
+She said the captain of the boat told them when they were in the lake not to put their life jackets on, an action she believed cost lives.
+The crew was warned to get in and out of the lake quickly as a storm was approaching, she said.

+The 17 victims were aged between 1 and 70 and came from six U.S. states, authorities said.
+The included Arkansas residents Steve Smith and his son Lance, their church newspaper said.
+Smith’s daughter Loren survived.
+His wife opted not go on the tour, the paper said.

-Missouri Governor Mike Parson said seven of the 14 survivors had been injured, one seriously.
+Missouri Governor Mike Parson said seven of the 14 survivors were injured, one seriously.

 “Emergency responders and civilian rescuers helped avert an even worse tragedy as people rushed to help in extremely dangerous conditions,” Parson said in a statement.

-On Thursday at around 7 p.m.
-(0000 GMT) two duck boats were on the lake when thunderstorms rolled over it, churning the water.
-Both headed back to shore but only one made it.
-The driver of the other was among those killed, officials said.
+The tragedy unfolded at around 7 p.m.
+(0000 GMT) on Thursday when thunderstorms rolled over the lake, churning the water into white-capped waves.
+Two duck vehicles were on the lake and headed back to shore but only one made it.
+The driver of the duck that sank was among those killed, officials said.

 Stone County Sheriff Doug Rader told reporters that the boat’s captain survived.